-Brian was away from sailing for a few years coaching his son’s baseball teams & following his children’s activities.
-His son stopped playing baseball a few years ago and noticed Brian was around the house a lot.
-One Saturday he told Brian – “Dad you need a hobby”!
-So Brian decided to get back to his love of sailing.
+Brian was away from sailing for a few years coaching his son’s baseball teams and following his children’s activities.
 Brian found the Sailing Club of Washington and was intrigued by an active all-volunteer organization with a fleet of Flying Scots & larger cruising boats.
-As a member for the past 5 ½ years Brian has increased his involvement each year – became a certified FS Skipper, an active FS racer, Race Committee volunteer, helped out during the Thursday Social Sails, volunteered for Maintenance Days, attended Hail & Farewells and more recently Caroline’s Bosun the past 5 years, Skipper Director, Vice Commodore and recently Commodore.
-When not at the marina - Brian resides in Alexandria with his wife Missy and children Rob & Heather – all SCOW Members.
-When not sailing Brian is a CFP & Senior Vice President with Raymond James & Associates for the past 26 years.
+As a member for the past 8 years Brian has increased his involvement each year – became a certified FS Skipper, an active FS racer, Training, Caroline’s Bosun the past 5 years, Skipper Director, Vice Commodore and recently Commodore.
+When not at the marina - Brian resides in Alexandria with his wife Missy.
+Their children Rob & Heather – both SCOW Members - live in Boston & LA.
+When not sailing Brian is a CFP & Senior Vice President with Raymond James & Associates for the past 29 years.